Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 Februari 2026 22.00.33 UTC
+- WIB: Kamis, 19 Februari 2026 22.59.32 UTC
-- WITA: Kamis, 19 Februari 2026 23.00.33 UTC
+- WITA: Kamis, 19 Februari 2026 23.59.32 UTC
-- WIT: Jumat, 20 Februari 2026 00.00.33 UTC
+- WIT: Jumat, 20 Februari 2026 00.59.32 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: motivational
+Kategori: nature